glaucuslinux/glaucus/cerata/musl/ceras/README.md

 overwrite any existing musl dynamic linker, and it makes it possible to build without chrooting, so this will changed later as glaucus' graphics stack requires a separate chroot)

+## System

+### Configure

+CFLAGS are passed to configure and not as an environment variable.

+musl doesn't build with LTO enabled, which is shocking but true.

+here --prefix and --syslibdir are both given, since DESTDIR is also given this will produce the intended effect of being installed similary to all other cerata, however the resulting dynamic linker will be messed up and probably will point to the wrong path, but this is easily fixable.

+Remove both the symlink to the original Makefile and the system's musl dynamic linker (this is dangerous if you're already running a musl based distribution as it's assumed that the host is using glibc, so this shouldn't exist in the first place).

+We then copy the original makefile, and modify the command responsible for wrongly linking the resulting dynamic linker with the wrong libc.so, so that the dynamic linker it links to the resulting libc.so is located in the exact same location of the libc.so

+### install

+we then create a symlink to the dyanimc linker called ldd (list dynamic dependencies)

+and finish it off with stripping some resulting unstripped files we can also further remove all resulting `*.a` files, but those were left for compatibility purposes, and hopefully will soon be removed if everything builds fine without them